How Much Land do you Need to be Self-Sufficient?

 Don’t forget the orchard

 Berries and small fruits take up little space and can offer high vitamins and antioxidants to your diet.
-If wild roses and wild strawberries grow in your area than other berries will as well.
+If wild roses and wild strawberries grow in your area then other berries will as well.

 Raised beds for vegetables

 Vegetables, grown in raised beds or containers, give high yields and can be rotated for 3 season gardening — greens from spinach to lettuce to kale can rotate through the growing season to keep your plate full for daily salads and vegetables.
 We grow all the greens we need in about 20 square feet this way.
-Other vegetables, like cabbage, beans, carrots and beets, need a full growing season but can be inter-cropped with flowers and herbs to feed bees, and provide medicinal plants for the family first aid kit.
+Other vegetables, like cabbage, beans, carrots and beets, need a full growing season but can be inter-cropped with flowers and herbs to feed bees and provide medicinal plants for the family first aid kit.
 With raised bed gardening you could cut down the vegetable area square footage by 1/2 to 2/3rds Add a greenhouse and train vines to grow up instead of out and you can increase the growing season and the yields in the available space.

 Community is essential